byahmedali/Airline-Flight-Management-OOP-Demo-/README.md

 Make sure `javac`/`java` are in your PATH and using JDK 8 or newer.

-## Notes

-- This repository is a teaching exercise; tests and packaging are intentionally minimal.
+**Note:** This repository is a teaching exercise; tests and packaging are intentionally minimal.

 ## License & Author